javmencia/javmencia.github.io/_pages/about.md

 ## Upcoming Talks

-* **November 2026** Accepted for an oral presentation and two posters at the American College of Rheumatology Convergence 2026 in Orlando, Fl.
+* **November 2026** Accepted for an oral presentation and two posters at the American College of Rheumatology Convergence 2026 in Orlando, FL.

 ![Picture of me presenting at the Data Science Institute](https://javiermencialedo.github.io/files/suds1.jpeg)